-Investments in associate and subsidiaries and plant and equipment, are tested for impairment when there are indicators that the carrying amounts may not be recoverable.
+Investments in associate and subsidiaries as well as property, plant and equipment, are tested for impairment when there are indicators that the carrying amounts may not be recoverable.
 Impairment exists when the carrying value of an asset or cash-generating unit ("CGU") exceeds its recoverable amount.

-Management conducts its impairment review exercise by preparing value-in-use computations using a discounted cash flow model to determine the recoverable values of the Company's investments in associate and subsidiaries, and the Group's plant and equipment.
+Management conducts its impairment review exercise by preparing value-in-use computations using a discounted cash flow model to determine the recoverable values of the Company's investments in associate and subsidiaries, and the Group's property, plant and equipment.
 The projection of cash flows involved various significant assumptions such as forecasted revenue, terminal growth rate and discount rate.

-The key assumptions applied in the determination of the recoverable amounts for the respective assets or CGUs are disclosed in Notes 13 and 15 to the financial statements.
+The key assumptions applied in the determination of the recoverable amounts for the respective assets or CGUs are disclosed in Notes 14 and 16 to the financial statements.

-(ii) Impairment of loans to subsidiaries
+(ii) Impairment of loans to a subsidiary and a joint venture

-Loans to subsidiaries are assessed for expected credit losses ("ECL") when the Company determined that the subsidiaries are unlikely to meet the contractual cash flows of the intercompany loans.
+Loans to a subsidiary and a joint venture are assessed for expected credit losses ("ECL") when the Company determined that the subsidiary or joint venture is unlikely to meet the contractual cash flows of the intercompany loans.
 Accordingly, management will assess if there is a significant increase in credit risk and the risk of default by these intercompany debtors since the initial recognition of these loans.
 Where there is a significant increase in credit risk, management performs its impairment assessment based on lifetime ECL.

-During the year ended 31 December 2021, the Company recorded an aggregate of S\$193,000 (2020: S\$8,484,000) of ECL on its loans to subsidiaries.
-The ECL recorded represented the Company's assessment of the likelihood of default and what management estimates to recover from these subsidiaries.
-Estimation of the ECL involved significant management's judgement and estimation in the area of forecasting cash flows arising from future results of the subsidiaries' operations and the discount rate used.
-Management's forecasting process compares the assumptions to the historical performance of the subsidiaries and considers the industry outlook, including the impact of COVID-19 on the forecasted results.
+During the year ended 31 December 2022, the Company recorded an aggregate of S\$204,000 (2021: S\$193,000) and S\$200,000 (2021: S\$Nil) of ECL on its loans to a subsidiary and a joint venture respectively.
+The ECL recorded represented the Company's assessment of the likelihood of default and what management estimates to recover from the subsidiary and joint venture.
+Estimation of the ECL involved significant management's judgement and estimation in the area of forecasting cash flows arising from future results of the subsidiary's and joint venture's operations and the discount rate used.
+Management's forecasting process compares the assumptions to the historical performance, where available, of the subsidiary and joint venture and considers the industry outlook, including the impact of Covid-19 on the forecasted results.

-The key assumptions applied in the determination of the recoverable amounts for the loans to subsidiaries are disclosed in Note 13 to the financial statements.
+The key assumptions applied in the determination of the recoverable amounts for the loans to a subsidiary and a joint venture are disclosed in Notes 14 and 15 to the financial statements.